Modelling and Simulation of Human Pluripotent Stem Cell derived Cardiomyocyte Grafts

 Please assume that your application has not been successful if you have not heard from us within a month of the closing date.

-Closing date for all applications: Sunday 14 January 2018.
+Closing date for all applications: now closed.